medcomdk/dk-ehmi-eas/input/pagecontent/Use-case-4.md

 <img src="./3_1b_getGP_SikrGrp1_1_getReceivingOrganizationByPatientId.png" alt="3_1b Get GP metadata for Health Insurance Group 1 getReceivingOrganizationByPatId" style="width:100%;height:auto;border=1;margin: 20px 20px 20px 0px">

-### error use case 4b - EER-ReceiverData doesn't exist
+### Error use case 4b - EER-ReceiverData doesn't exist

 Finally, should an error occur when calling EER to obtain the GLN number and other relevant information, an error response stating this is packed and returned to the caller of EAS as illustrated by: